-Millions of Americans struggle with substance use disorder (SUD).
-A 2018 national survey found that approximately 20.3 million people aged 12 or older had a substance use disorder within the past year.
+Millions of Americans struggle with substance use disorder (SUD) and the trauma that accompanies it.
+In fact, SAMHSA found that approximately 20.3 million people aged 12 or older had a substance use disorder.
 While this number is startling, what is even more prevalent among Americans is the experience of psychological trauma — 70% of adults in the U.S., or 223.4 million people, have experienced some type of traumatic experience at least once in their lives.

 Trauma is a risk factor in nearly all substance use disorders.
 Decades of research have found a strong link between exposure to traumatic events and SUD.
 Conversely, individuals with substance use disorders are also more likely to experience traumatic events, leaving millions of people in a perpetual cycle of traumatic experiences and increased risk for abusing substances.

 But why do we have these connections between substance use and trauma?
 And, how can organizations and providers adequately address substance use and trauma when they co-occur?

 The connection between SUDs and trauma span a wide range of populations, types of trauma, and types of SUDs.
 For example: